Mystery Road: Origin

 Mystery Road: Origin is an Australian television crime mystery series.
 It is a prequel to the TV series Mystery Road, which first aired on ABC TV from 3 June 2018.
-Both series are a spin-offs from Ivan Sen's feature films Mystery Road and Goldstone.
-Aboriginal Australian detective Jay Swan is the main character, played by Aaron Pedersen and the first TV series, and by Mark Coles Smith in Mystery Road: Origin.
-Season 1 aired from 3 July 2022.
+Both series are spin-offs from Ivan Sen's feature films Mystery Road and Goldstone.
+The series focuses on the early career of indigenous detective Jay Swan, and his relationship with his future wife Mary.
+Jay and Mary are played by Mark Coles Smith and Tuuli Narkle, succeeding Aaron Pedersen and Tasma Walton, who played the roles in the film and earlier series.

+The first series aired from 3 July 2022, with the second debuting on 21 September 2025.